imvish21/Travel-Website/README.md

 # Travel-Website
-This website will give information  related to certain places people want to travel.It is a Completely Responsive Website.It will purely be based on HTML and CSS.In this website,we use CSS Floats for positioning our elements.
+This website will give information  related to certain places people want to travel.It is a completely Responsive Website.It will purely be based on HTML and CSS.In this website,we use CSS Floats for positioning our elements.Explore the website by visiting the link given.

 #Day 1: